ARAVINDH-1505/RETRIVAL-AUGMENTED-GENERATION/README.md

 From project root:

-python -m app

-or

-python app/main.py
+uvicorn app.main:app-reload

 Example Queries
-Summarize the main ideas in my document
+What is machine learining?
-What are the key steps mentioned for building a RAG pipeline?
+What are the key steps mentioned for building a ML model?
-Explain the configuration for the embeddings model
+Explain the configuration for the model
+(As I given the Machine Learning for absolute beginner book)

 The system will retrieve relevant document chunks and generate a context-aware answer.